Connect Claude Desktop via API Key (Skip OAuth)

 Verify the connection

-Open any chat in Claude Desktop and click the tools icon (the slider next to the input box).
-You should see your connector listed by the name you used in step 3, with a list of tools underneath (around 67 tools as of Royal MCP 1.4.14).
+Open any chat in Claude Desktop and click the + button next to the input box → Connectors.
+You should see your connector listed by the name you used in step 3, with a toggle to enable it for that conversation.

 API Key vs OAuth — Quick Comparison